-Dr. John Moriarty, retired Industry Consultant, held senior positions in New Zealand's Information Technology (IT), Telecommunications, Rail Transportation and Tourism sectors over the past 30 years.
+Dr John Moriarty, retired Industry Consultant, has held senior positions in New Zealand's Information Technology (IT), Telecommunications, Rail Transportation and Tourism sectors over the past 30 years.
 He holds Masters Degrees in Electrical Engineering and Public Policy and a PhD in Management.

 Previous activities includes management consulting, business mentoring and governance (former Chartered Member of IOD).

 John is also an active amateur radio operator (ZL2JPM), a member of Rotary e-Club of WASH, PP of Rotary Courtenay Place and PP (2015-2018) of the International Fellowship of Rotarians of Amateur Radio (IFROAR).
 John also enjoys an association with the NZ Red Cross IT & Comms ERU and is the IARU Liaison Officer for NZART.

 John and Helen are based in Wellington, New Zealand.

 Dr Helen Moriarty is a New Zealand registered medical practitioner, now retired, with qualifications in training and experience in a number of medical disciplines: rehabilitation in gerontology and addiction medicine; sexual health medicine; public health and primary care.
 Helen also holds a Master of General Practice Degree and postgraduate Diplomas in Tertiary Teaching (endorsed for clinical teaching) and Public Health.
 Helen has been a senior lecturer at the University of Otago Wellington School of Medicine and Health Sciences and a former National Medical Officer of Health for Medicines Control.

 Areas of teaching interest included: addiction medicine, clinical reasoning and applied evidence-based medicine, clinical skills including empathetic communication skills and delivery of health professional education in community-based settings.